c6o/sample-project/README.md

 HALYARD_PINGPONGFAIL_INTERVAL || 10000
 HALYARD_SOCKETS_PORT || 8999
 ```
-### halyard-frontend
+### halyard-frontend && halyard-sails

 The halyard frontend is a webpage that makes requests to the halyard backend /api endpoint and reports back the results
-to a browswer window.
+to a browser window.
 It also opens a websocket connection to halyard sockets and prints out the messages it received.

 The halyard frontend proxies http and websocket connections to the halyard-backend and halyard-sockets backend servers
 through an NGINX proxy.
 Requests to websockets go to halyard-sockets, requests to `/api` go to halyard-backend. `/`
 returns the frontend html.

+The sail server has a different web experience and relies on the backend endpoint /sail.

 ## Operating manifest items